 The Court Process

 Your first appearance in court will be a preliminary hearing in which you enter a plea with the court.
 It’s vital you have an attorney by your side during this process.
-Giving in and pleading guilty without a bargain on the table is one of the worst decisions you can make, and generally only your attorney can work out a plea deal on your behalf.
+Giving in and pleading guilty without a bargain on the table is one of the worst decisions you can make, and generally, only your attorney can work out a plea deal on your behalf.

 If you choose to fight your charges, your attorney will begin reviewing evidence and interviewing witnesses, including the arresting officer.
 From there, they will determine what, if any, evidence was gathered inappropriately, and file motions to have it suppressed or tossed out altogether.
 In some cases, an examination of the evidence can lead to the whole case being thrown out.

-Talk to a Carbon County DUI Lawyer Today
+Talk To a Carbon County DUI Lawyer Today

 If you have been charged with DUI, don’t trust just any attorney to represent you.
-Carbon County DUI lawyer Steven Kellis has over 25 years of experience defending clients in local courts.
+Carbon County DWI lawyer Steven Kellis has over 25 years of experience defending clients in local courts.
 Call today for a free, no-obligation consultation.